iridl/iridl.github.io/docsrc/admin/overview.md

 Squid routes the root URL `/` and URLs that begin with `/maproom` to httpd; all other URLs are routed to ingrid.

+(groups)=
 ## User groups

 Two kinds of users will need accounts (unix logins) on a Data Library server:
 - **Administrators** are responsible for system configuration, software updates, backups, and user support.
 They are members of the `wheel` group and thus have permission to assume root privileges using `sudo`.
 - **Authors** are responsible for adding and extending datasets to the Data Library, and for creating maprooms.
 By virtue of being members of the `datag` group, they have permission to add data files to the directory read by ingrid, and to execute SQL queries that modify ingrid's database.
 They don't have general `sudo` privileges, but they are granted targeted permission to run certain scripts in `/usr/local/bin` as root.

+User accounts for authors are managed by the ansible playbook, but administrators are not.

+(paths)=
 ## Important file and directory paths

-Ingrid datasets are defined in a *data catalog*, which is defined in a git repository traditionally named `dlentries` or `dlentries_countryname`, e.g. `dlentries_madagascar`.
+Ingrid datasets are defined in a *data catalog*, which is developed in a git repository traditionally named `dlentries` or `dlentries_countryname`, e.g. `dlentries_madagascar`.
 Authors cannot edit ingrid's copy of the data catalog directly; to make changes, they edit the catalog in another location, push their changes to their git host, and then run `/usr/local/bin/update_datalib` on the server, which downloads the latest catalog from the git host.

 Catalog entries refer to data files, which should be located in subdirectories of `/data/datalib/data`.
 Members of the `datag` group have permission to write to that directory, and ingrid has permission to read from it.